avulanov/photoframe/README.md

     EPD_7IN3F_SendData(0x5F);
     EPD_7IN3F_SendData(0x69);
 ```
-* We try to change 0x69 to 0xE9 (set 8th bit), hope that IC has the same registers for LUT (0x21-0x29) and waveform looks similar (since its the same ACeP tech).
+* We try to change 0x69 to 0xE9 (set 8th bit), expecting that it will enable IC to use LUT from registers.
+Then we hope that IC has the same registers for LUT (0x21-0x29) as in 5.65 screen and waveform looks similar (since its the same ACeP tech).
 ## How to add photos
 * Download jpg
 * Run converter `convert.py`